astoeckel/phd_thesis/README.md

 }
 ```

-Note that the thesis defense was December 2021, but due to the winter holidays, the final version of the thesis was only made available online in January 2022.
+Note that the thesis defense was December 2021.
+Due to the winter holidays, the final version of the thesis was only made available online in January 2022.
 Correspondingly, the thesis lists “2021” as a year, but the University (and the above BibTeX entry) use “2022”.

 ## Abstract